Snowboarding — Beijing 2022

 After a long competitive season and with his place on the Canadian Olympic Team confirmed, Mark headed to the backcountry with brother Craig and friends.

 Mark misjudged a jump and landed in a cluster of trees below.
-He was rushed to Vancouver General Hospital with internal bleeding from a ruptured spleen, a broken left arm, five cracked ribs and several fractured vertebrae.
+He was rushed to Vancouver General Hospital with internal bleeding from a ruptured spleen, a severley broken left arm, five cracked ribs and several fractured vertebrae.

 After two successful surgeries, Mark woke up and immediately asked about the Olympics.
+The story has been beautifully-captured in the documentary Unbroken: The Snowboaard Life of Mark McMorris.